My undergraduate degree in English and French literature means I love to read. But it also means that I’ve really honed my writing and editing skills.

-The first essay is a film review of French director, Jean-Pierre Jeunet‘s, famous film, Amelie Poulin.
-The piece is written in French.
+- The first essay is a film review of French director, Jean-Pierre Jeunet‘s, famous film, Amelie Poulin.
+The film review is written in French.

-This essay was written for a third year English course called Narratives of Empire, which examined literary texts from the colonial era in 19th Century England.
+3. The essay below was written for a third year English course called Narratives of Empire, which examined literary texts from the colonial era in 19th Century England.
 This essay examines H. Rider Haggard’s novel, King Solomon’s Mines and Haggard’s attempts to redefine masculinity following the time of the Imperial Crisis.